Rust in libipuz

 Owned, mutable structs

-For example IPuzCharsetBuilder.
+For example IpuzCharsetBuilder.
 This struct contains mutable state while the charset is being built gradually.

 • Handled as an opaque, heap-allocated struct from C.